 Baked vegan pumpkin cheesecake that is packed with pumpkin flavor and spices, has a crunchy ginger cookie crust and optional caramel pecan topping.

-EASY TO MAKE: Prepared in a food processor (or blender) and one bowl!
-However, like any good baked cheesecake, it takes time for the cheesecake to bake and chill.
+EASY TO MAKE: Prepared in a food processor (or blender) and one bowl.

 Ingredients for this cheesecake